See my recommendations for Birdhouse Kits & Books on this page.

 2. Make a modification to the birdhouse instructions to make it easy to open your bird house so you can clean it out every year in the autumn.

-And remember, do you want a hanging bird home or will you need to erect a bird house pole?
+"Do you want a hanging bird home or do you want a bird house on a pole, in which case you will need to erect a bird house pole?

 Bird houses need to be easy to open for cleaning.